 Job Costing & Payroll

-A Project time-sheet completed on site also tend to be more complete in terms of the related information the company or project requires.
-This is important as the data captured is not just for payroll purposes but for job costing and may even provide the basis for preparing progress claims for labour, supervision and professional services for clients.
+A Project time-sheet completed on site also tends to be more complete in terms of the related information the company or project requires.
+This is important as the data captured is not just for payroll purposes, but for job costing, and may even provide the basis for preparing progress claims for labour, supervision and professional services for clients.

 An integrated construction accounting software solution, like Muli, will include a payroll solution that incorporates its own project time-sheet system.
 The employees or site managers should be able to enter the actual hours worked against a project, a specific cost allocation and a labour order into the system.

 Administrative staff on monthly pays will require only a simple time-sheet format as they will allocate their hours against a single project and have minimal allowances.

 It is the wages staff who will require the most complex project time-sheet content.
 Wages staff are typically subject to Industrial Awards and Project or Location specific Site Agreements, and require multiple pay sequence codes to accommodate the many pay rates and allowances these awards prescribe.

 Muli processes the Project Time-sheet in two stages.
 This has the advantage of only revealing the hours worked on site to non-payroll staff.
 The Payroll Manager works on an extended view of the Time-sheets, which shows the pay sequences and the actual amounts being paid.

 For larger numbers of employees, a Project Time-sheet may require one or two electronic approvals and Muli uses Incoming Documents & Risk2Do alerts to automate the approval work-flows for the approval process.